streof/sp/README.md

 project used `read_line` but then I read this [reddit thread](https://www.reddit.com/r/rust/comments/cqpswx/processing_data_line_by_line_from_stdin_rust/) where [linereader](https://github.com/Freaky/rust-linereader) was mentioned.
 I ended up using [bstr](https://github.com/BurntSushi/bstr) which offers a good balance between rich, ergonomic API and performance (see this [commit](https://github.com/BurntSushi/bstr/commit/66dee497c8da16f397c1d0952e58dadf04b66b5c)).
-- Counts in grrs rely on a very naive implementation that does not take any advantage of modern CPU capabilities (see for example [bytecount](https://github.com/llogiq/bytecount))
+- Counts in sp rely on a very naive implementation that does not take any advantage of modern CPU capabilities (see for example [bytecount](https://github.com/llogiq/bytecount))
 - The current matching algorithm relies on high level API's exposed by `bstr`.
 However, I also performed some simple benchmarks which suggested that switching